Aldaviva/DependencyHierarchy/README.md

   HidClient : 1.0.1
     HidSharp : 2.1.0
 ```
-The leftmost, least indented packages are top-level/direct dependencies, manually defined in your `.csproj` or `packages.config` file.
+The leftmost, least indented packages are top-level/direct/intransitive dependencies, manually defined in your `.csproj` or `packages.config` file.
 Indented packages underneath them are their transitive dependencies that are automatically included when you declare the top-level dependency.
-The most indented packages are leaf dependencies.
+The most indented packages are leaf dependencies, which don't depend on any other packages.

 The above example shows that the [project](https://github.com/Aldaviva/PowerMate/tree/master/PowerMateVolume) has two direct dependencies: [`CSCore`](https://www.nuget.org/packages/CSCore) and [`PowerMate`](https://www.nuget.org/packages/PowerMate).
 The `PowerMate` package also has a transitive dependency on [`HidClient`](https://www.nuget.org/packages/HidClient), which in turn has a transitive dependency on the leaf [`HidSharp`](https://www.nuget.org/packages/HidSharp).